-The College ensures that minority staff and students are represented in existing and specifically established consultative forums and that these groups are consulted in the development and maintenance of the Equal Opportunities Policy e.g. LGBTQ student representatives.
+The College ensures that minority staff and students are represented in existing and specifically established consultative forums and that these groups are consulted in the development and maintenance of the Equal Opportunities Policy.

-A new Support Staff Consultative Forum was set up in 2015.
-The Forum consists of representatives from all Support Staff areas and meets to obtain the views of staff on College initiatives and policy developments.
+The Support Staff Consultative Forum, established in 2015, continues to meet regularly.
+The Forum consists of representatives from all Support Staff areas and considers the views of staff on College initiatives and policy developments.